Fabspace/meikian-dev/docs/en/source/building.rst

 Building a Meikian Live image
 =============================

-*Meikian Live* is developed with `Debian`_ GNU/Linux 7.x ``Wheezy`` for ``x86`` architecture, using `DebianLive`_, its own ``live`` systems creator.
+*Meikian Live* is developed with `Debian`_ GNU/Linux 8.x ``Jessie`` for ``x86`` architecture, using `DebianLive`_, its own ``live`` systems creator.
 It is possible to use other versions or architectures, even derived distributions, but in such cases it cannot be guaranteed that the following detailed process works or it may not be the same.

 To generate a *Meikian Live* image from scratch, the following requeriment are needed.